teambit/docs/docs/tutorials/bit-vue-tutorial.md

 ## Preview the Vue Component

 The Vue component is also available on the bit.dev cloud.
-Go to `https://bit.dev` and log into your account (if you are not logged in yet):
+Go to [`https://bit.dev`](https://bit.dev) and log into your account (if you are not logged in yet):

 1. Select the collections navigator on the left panel and select collections.
-2. Click on your collection you׳ll see your component product-list.
+2. Click on your collection--you׳ll see your product-list component.
-3. Click on the product-list component to see it's playground.
+3. Click on the product-list component to see its playground.

-You can also access the page in the following url: `https://bit.dev/<username>/vue-tutorial/product-list`
+You can also access the page at the following url: `https://bit.dev/<username>/vue-tutorial/product-list`

 The component playground provides you with a basic Vue app that already has your components.
-To view your component in the correct app, switch the project type to be View.
+To view your component in the correct app, switch the project type to `View`.

 In few seconds you will see the component rendered in the playground.
 You can view an example [here](https://bit.dev/bit/vue-tutorial/product-list).

-On the component's page, you can also see the different commands available, to install this component using yarn or npm.
-You can copy the npm command, we are going to use it very soon.
+On the component's page, you can also see the different commands available for installing this component using yarn or npm.
+You can copy the yarn command; we are going to use it very soon.

 ## Install Component in Another Project